-3) Procedures Performed on the District's Bank Reconciliations:
+3. Procedures Performed on the District's Bank Reconciliations:

-A. Obtain a listing of the District's bank accounts from management and management's representation that the listing is complete.
-Ask management to identify the main operating account.
-Select the District's main operating account and select 4 additional accounts (or all accounts if less than 5).
-Randomly select one month from the fiscal period, obtain, and inspect the corresponding bank statement and reconciliation for each selected account, and observe that:
+A. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
+Ask management to identify the entity's main operating account.
+Select the entity's main operating account and randomly select 4 additional accounts (or all accounts if less than 5).
+Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observe that: